mail4hafij/VirtualPowerPlant/README.md

 ## Way 2:
-Comment out line 48 to 54 in PowerCommandSource class so that we emit events to azure service bus.
+Comment out lines 48 to 54 in PowerCommandSource class so that we emit events to azure service bus.
 Run the function app first, then the simulator.